-Academic department chairs and deans lead efforts to assure the quality of instruction in all environments including online.
+Academic department chairs, deans and other line managers lead efforts to assure the quality of instruction in all learning environments, including online.
 Specific responsibilities of these managers in the online environment include:

-- 1) Ensuring high quality instruction in the online environment (and thereby a positive impact on undergraduate student writing); - 2) meeting required federal, state, and university guidelines and requirements for online courses, programs, and faculty credentials; and - 3) evaluating all online instruction and faculty performance is the responsibility of the line managers for the individual units.
+- 1) ensuring high quality instruction in the online environment (and thereby a positive impact on undergraduate student writing); - 2) meeting required federal, state, university, and accrediting body guidelines and requirements for online courses, programs, and faculty credentials; and - 3) evaluating all online instruction and faculty performance to ensure quality and compliance.

-Line managers are supported in their efforts by the Online Faculty Development Center (FDC) that provides assistance and training for all courses and faculty using the CourseDen LMS system.
+Line managers are supported in their efforts by the Online Faculty Development Center (FDC) which provides assistance and training for all courses and faculty using the CourseDen LMS system.
 The FDC provides guidance to analyze, design, develop, implement, and evaluate technology-enhanced learning environments at UWG.
-Priority is given to those courses, programs, or instructors employing fully or partially online approaches.
+Priority is given to those courses, programs, or instructors employing fully or partially online instructional delivery methods.